GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Tromochtikai.md

 **Unarmed Attacks**;

  • Smack: The tromochtikia may use a limb or random object against a foe within 4 yards.
-This is a melee unarmed attack.
+This is a melee bare attack.

  • Claw: The tromochtikai may use a limb or wing to strike a foe within 2.5 yards.
 This may be treated as a melee piercing or cutting attack.